zayanazil/QuickTermsExpo/README.md

 - **Search System**
   A real-time search bar allows fast filtering of terms.

+- **Statistics**
+  A separate Statistics tab provides insights such as total terms, categories, most and least used, etc.

 - **Persistent Storage**
   Terms and categories are stored locally on the device using AsyncStorage so data is retained between sessions.